ztyyLV/web-twain-docs/faq/verify-if-device-is-supported.md

 ### For macOS

-Use the ImageCapture app (provided by Apple Inc.) to verify if a Scanner is ICA compatible on a macOS machine.
+Use the ImageCapture app (provided by Apple Inc.) to verify if a scanner is ICA compatible on a macOS machine.

 1. Find the Image Capture application